tnkteja/lamps/README.md

 ### Mariadb [8]
 one good choice.
 [7] shows how to get tit for ubuntu.

+Further I would call any development suite of stack of software components for web application development as `LAMP mock <something>`
 ## References
 1. _https://en.wikipedia.org/wiki/LAMP_(software_bundle)_
 2. _http://www.selfsignedcertificate.com/_